 Learning for Caregivers

-Care Alliance Ireland are proud to act as partners on a Erasmus+ funded project focused on exchanging the experiences and good practices to support family carers.
+Care Alliance Ireland were proud to act as partners in 2019-2020 on a Erasmus+ funded project focused on exchanging the experiences and good practices to support family carers.
 To find out more about this project, you can visit the Learning for Caregivers website.

-Working with partners from Greece, Belgium, France, the "Learning for Caregivers in Europe (Learn4Carers)" project has the following objectives:
+Working with partners from Greece, Belgium, France, the "Learning for Caregivers in Europe (Learn4Carers)" project had the following objectives:

 - Exchange experiences and good practices to support family carers